architanand8986/CPU-Scheduling-Algorithm/README.md

 # CPU_Scheduling_Algorithms
-This project contains codes of 7 basic CPU Scheduling Algorithms in C++ to run on your terminal or code editor.<br />
+This project contains codes of 7 basic CPU Scheduling Algorithms in C++ to run on your terminal or code editor and it also has its gui which is made using python's Tkinter library.<br />
 These Algorithms include:<br />
 1.**FCFS**(**First Come First Serve**)<br />
 2.**SJF**(**Shortest Job First**)<br />